-The construction on the existing driveway will not create any additional site disturbance of soil compaction and will not require the removal of any trees.
+Construction on the driveway will not create any additional site disturbance of soil compaction.
+It will not require the removal of any trees.
 The driveway will be ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is ~90 feet in length.
-Therefore not pullouts or turn-arounds will be required.
-On longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.
+The driveway is ~137 feet in length.
+A turn-around is located near the structure.
+However, on longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.